 Social listening is not simply gathering mentions.

 That wouldn’t be fun at all!
 Most social listening tools offer something more than just gathering mentions.
-For instance, Awario groups mentions according to different parameters, does sentiment analysis, categorisation, compares several alerts etc.
+For instance, Awario groups mentions according to different parameters, analyzes social listening data, categorizes mentions, compares several alerts, etc.

 Social listening is not just for brand monitoring.

-For starters, you have no other choice.
+But is there really a need for a social media monitoring strategy?
+Well, for starters, people expect you to do social listening.
 Your customers, both current and potential, are already on social media, trying to reach out to you.

 Some marketers might believe that there’s no use in a tool to monitor social media – most platforms alert you when you get @mentions anyway.
 But the numbers suggest the opposite: 30% of tweets including company names don’t include their Twitter handle.
-That’s nearly the third of your audience!
+That’s nearly a third of your audience!
 And that’s with Twitter’s tag-friendly UI!
-Imagine, what’s happening on other platforms.
+Imagine what’s happening on other platforms.

 But even those who understand the importance and value of social media monitoring sometimes don’t deploy it to its full potential.
 One of the biggest misconceptions about social listening is that it’s only good for monitoring your brand mentions.